Menu

 When a page is served from cache, it’s already been generated previously by the server.
 If the page is cached, the cookie cannot be generated and perform its action with the page load as expected.

-A cookie may only work as expected when you are logged in to the WordPress Admin Dashboard.
+A cookie may only work as expected when you are logged in to the WP-Admin Dashboard.
 This is because logged-in user sessions specifically bypass the page cache layer and will be processed by PHP every time.

 We recommend populating all the available options for the action you wish to take with HTML or PHP.
 Then, you can use JavaScript to select which option to load (based on the presence of the cookie).
 This way, the fully-formed page served by cache will still fit all scenarios, since browser-side JavaScript will determine which of the available options display.